dgraph-io/dgraph/wiki/content/query-language/index.md

 #### Password type

 A password for an entity is set with setting the schema for the attribute to be of type `password`.
 Passwords cannot be queried directly, only checked for a match using the `checkpwd` function.
+The passwords are encrypted using [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) in the background.

 For example: to set a password, first set schema, then the password:
 ```